Strength Training

 Also, consider keeping things by versatile by making use of regular barbells (such as an Olympic bar or straight bar), dumbbells and an EZ curl bar.

-The EZ curl bar is a great option for those who happen to have weaker wrists as it allows you to curl any weight with the wrists slightly pointing inwards taking stress away from the joints minimising any chance of injury.
+The EZ curl bar is a great option for those who happen to have weaker wrists as it allows you to curl any weight with the wrists slightly pointing inwards taking stress away from the joints minimizing any chance of injury.